inflex-io/early/README.md

 The syntax `?` can be added to the end of any `do` statement to make it short-circuit when the action returns a `Left`.

+Suppose that `grabEnv :: String -> IO (Either Error String)`, then you can write this:

 ```haskell
 app :: IO (Either Error String)
 app = do